 If you are offered letter of admission or waiting list letter you must remember to reply ''Yes'' or ''No'' in SøknadsWeb within the mentioned deadline.
 Information regarding deadline is shared in the admission letter/waiting list letter.

-Students from outside of the European Economic Area (EEA) and Switzerland who start their studies in autumn 2024 are required to pay tuition fees at the University of Stavanger.
-For more information regarding the tuition fee, please see here.
+Students from outside of the European Economic Area (EEA) and Switzerland who start their studies in autumn 2025 are required to pay tuition fees at the University of Stavanger.
+Read more about the tuition fee.

 This regulation applies for admission to the study programme Music production and recording techniques at the Faculty of Performing Arts, UiS.